spacecheese/bluez_peripheral/README.md

     service = HeartRateService()
     await service.register(bus)

-    # An agent is required to handle pairing
+    # An agent is required if you wish to handle pairing.
     agent = NoIoAgent()
-    # This script needs superuser for this to work.
+    # This line needs superuser for this to work.
     await agent.register(bus)

     adapter = await Adapter.get_first(bus)

     # Start an advert that will last for 60 seconds.
-    advert = Advertisement("Heart Monitor", ["180D"], 0x0340, 60)
+    advert = Advertisement("Heart Monitor", ["180D"],
+        appearance=0x0340, timeout=60)
     await advert.register(bus, adapter)

     while True: